 Defining and prioritizing goals will be like having a reliable map for your Google Ads strategy.

 2. Optimize Your Keyword Strategy

 You need to create a list of relevant and effective keywords for your ad campaign at the planning stage itself.
 Put yourself in the shoes of your target audience and create a list of keywords that they might use.
-Make sure that you collect low-cost, yet highly relevant and high-performing long-tail keywords for your PPC strategy.
+Make sure that you collect lower-cost, yet highly relevant and high-performing, long-tail keywords for your PPC campaigns.

-Don’t overstuff the keywords in your ad and keep your keyword list to a maximum of 15.
+Don’t overstuff the keywords in your ad and keep your keyword list to a maximum of 15 per ad group.
 Make sure you write relevant copy and meta descriptions that carefully implement these keywords.
 This will help your ads perform better since the audience will find your copy helpful.

 They will get an idea of whether the ad is relevant to them and click on it only when it’s truly relevant.
 So you won’t be wasting money on clicks that immediately bounce after they realize that the ad was promoting something that’s not relevant to their needs.

 You should also understand the breadth of keywords that your competitors advertise on.
 SpyFu's PPC Keywords Tool can help you analyze this by ad group.
 The Ad History tool lets you see the dominant message for each of these groups, too.
 All of that contributes to the defensive part of your strategy.
 When you understand exactly how your competitors are presenting themselves in their Google Ads campaigns, you can answer their efforts by matching the keywords or presenting stronger answers to customer pain points.

 Further, this also gives you the necessary intel to create some stronger ad copy than what your competitors are running.
 If you are feeling cheeky--and you stay on top of their current message--you can even address their ads in yours.

 See how these HubSpot competitors put some doubt about HubSpot's costs and bulkiness into the minds of potential customers.